emptymalei/awesome-research/publishing-sharing.md

 ### Markdown Again

-Markdown is one of the best language for writing.
+Markdown is one of the best languages for writing.

 * [Cloud Based Markdown Editors](Cloud-Services.html)
 * [Mou](http://25.io/mou/) (Mac)